Nexosis/nexosis.github.io/_tutorials/beijingpm25.md

         dataSetName,
         new DataSetDetail { Columns = columns, Data = measurements.Skip(i * batchSize).Take(batchSize).ToList() }
     );
-    Console.Out.WriteLine($"Added to data set named {ds.DataSetName}.
-Cost: ${ds.Cost.Amount}.");
+    Console.Out.WriteLine($"Added to data set named {ds.DataSetName}.");
 }
 ```
-In this case, the API has inferred which column is the timestamp and which contains the value.
+In this case, the API has inferred which column is the timestamp and which contains the target value to analyze.
 If necessary, you can specify
 [that information](/guides/columnmetadata) when you [send the data](/guides/sendingdata).
-It is also how you would include columns
+This is also how you would include columns
 to be used as [features](/guides/specifyingfeatures) when performing an analysis.

 The sample application allows you to upload the data giving it a name, and optionally filtering the data to only include certain dates.
 For